kanootoko/JWTTestingApplication/client/README.md

 # jwtclient

 This is a client to test JWT in the main application.
+With it you can authenticate as different users, create get requests on different endpoints of API server and check current tokens.
+Tokens can be saved and loaded from file.
+When any request is performed and access token is expired, refresh called automatically.

 ## Usage

 1. Build with `mvn compile assembly:single`
-2. Launch with `java -jar target/jwtclient-0.1.0-SNAPSHOT-jar-with-dependencies.jar`
+2. Launch with `java -jar target/jwtclient-0.2.0-SNAPSHOT-jar-with-dependencies.jar`
 3. Follow the help command on the console

 ## Dependencies